 Bruxism and TMJ disorders result from a jaw muscle/nerve malfunction.
 The NTI mouthpiece interrupts the involuntary tug-of-war between the jaw’s side and temporal muscles, reducing clenching intensity by one-third, thus reducing the negative impulses transmitted by nerves.
 Furthermore, the device causes muscles to relax in a stable position so that the hyperactive malfunctioning muscles can rest.
 Often this eliminates bruxism-related headaches and various kinds of TMJ pain.
 Some patients experience relief after only one night, while others find comfort after a few weeks of wearing the NTI-appliance.

 How often should I have a checkup?

 The American Academy of Dentistry recommends that the average healthy adult should make an appointment to see a dentist every six months.
-We usually recommend one exam and one cleaning for our patients twice a year, and once a year dental x-rays to check for cavities between the teeth.
-However if you have been diagnosed with gum disease (periodontal disease), you may require 3-4 cleanings per year to clean the areas below the gums that daily cleaning (brushing and flossing) can’t reach.
+Huffman Family Dentistry usually recommends one exam and one cleaning for our patients twice a year, and once a year dental x-rays to check for cavities between the teeth.
+However, if you have been diagnosed with gum disease (periodontal disease), you may require 3-4 cleanings per year to clean the areas below the gums that daily cleaning (brushing and flossing) can’t reach.